YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - FAQ.md

 ##### Things To Consider

 ###### FAQ
-- Do you really need as a stand alone page?
+- Do you need a stand-alone page?
-    -  This information should be in Getting Start aand Reference Guide
+    -  This information should be in Getting Start and Reference Guide
-- Use Headers to enable scanning (H1 H2 H3 etc)
+- Use Headers to enable scanning (H1, H2, H3, etc.)
-- Group Quesstions and Topics
+- Group Questions and Topics
-- Are they really frequently asked questions or just something you want to highlight
+- Are they frequently asked questions or just something you want to highlight
 - Use as a last resources
-- Use the lanuage of your end user when writting  - avoid jargon
+- Use the language of your end-user when writing - avoid jargon
 - Use visuals when possible
-- Inclued the ability to search
+- Included the ability to search
 - Keep it focused
-- Do not use as a dumping ground for content you don't know where to place
+- Do not use it as a dumping ground for content you don't know where to place

 ###### Cheatsheets
 - Cheatsheets should be added to Getting Started and Reference Guide
-- If Project has items that are handy but tough to keep track of a cheatsheet may be helpful
+- If Project has items that are handy but tough to keep track of, a cheatsheet may be helpful
-- Cheatsheets are a short reference guide 1 -2 pages that looks  pleasing
+- Cheatsheets are a short reference guide 1 - 2 pages that looks pleasing
 - Highlights the most commonly used/most helpful items
 - Good Resources:
 	- RStudio’s [Cheatsheets Example](https://www.rstudio.com/resources/cheatsheets/)